jessecusack/example_research_project/README.md

 ./remove_environment.sh
 ```

-These also install/remove the jupyter kernel for the environment.

 > If these don't execute, you might need to change the file permissions with `chmod u+x *.sh`.

 If you run in to problems, see the instructions for manual setup above.

 ### Removing the environment

-To remove the kernel and environment:
+To remove the kernel and environment manually use:

 ```bash
 conda activate vmp-proj